biometrician/abe-for-sas/README.md

 # abe_for_sas

-SAS-Macros Implementing Augmented Backward Elimination: A Pragmatic and Purposeful Way to Develop Statistical Models
+**SAS-Macros Implementing Augmented Backward Elimination: A Pragmatic and Purposeful Way to Develop Statistical Models**

 ## Description

 Here we provide our SAS-macros to apply augmented backward elimination in linear, logistic or Cox-proportional hazards regression models.

-- The macro `%abe` implements the augmented backward elimination algorithm.
+- **ABE.SAS:** The macro `%abe` implements the augmented backward elimination algorithm.
-- The macro `%abe_bootstrap` implements abe analysis for bootstrap samples.
+- **ABE_BOOTSTRAP.SAS:** The macro `%abe_bootstrap` implements abe analysis for bootstrap samples.

 If you use the macro in a scientific report, please cite our corresponding paper (Dunkler, Plischke, Leffondre and Heinze, 2014).
 In the supplementary information of the paper, the user will find a technical report with a detailed explanation of the parameters of the SAS macros and a worked example (code and data).